JieyuWu/ToyotaMod/FAQ.md

 ### Where can I find my Dongle ID?
 > The device Dongle ID is found in Settings -> Device -> Dongle ID

+### How do I delete my drives?
+> Perform a factory reset to delete your drives fully (answer below this one).
+An uninstall / reinstall of openpilot will still keep the drives preserved on the device.

 ### How can I reset the device?
 > Reset the comma two by pressing and holding Power and Volume Up -> Factory Reset -> Full Factory Reset